-10.1 Cross building
+10.1 Cross-building

-Cross building is compiling a library or executable in one platform to be used in a different one.
+Cross-building is compiling a library or executable in one platform to be used in a different one.

-Cross-compilation is used to build software for embedded devices where you don't have an operating system nor a compiler available.
-Also for building software for not too fast devices, like an Android machine, a Raspberry PI etc.
+Cross-compilation is used to build software for an alien device, such as an embedded device where you don't have an operating system nor a compiler available.
+It's also for building software for slower devices, like an Android machine, a Raspberry Pi etc.

-To cross build code you need the right toolchain.
-A toolchain is basically a compiler with a set of libraries matching the host platform.
+To cross-build code you need the right toolchain.

+A toolchain is basically a compiler and linker with a set of libraries matching the host platform.